JamesIves/discord-webhooks/README.md

 [![Build Status](https://travis-ci.org/JamesIves/discord-webhooks.svg?branch=master)](https://travis-ci.org/JamesIves/discord-webhooks) [![Issues](https://img.shields.io/github/issues/JamesIves/discord-webhooks.svg)](https://github.com/JamesIves/discord-webhooks/issues)

-Easy to use package for Python which allows for sending of webhooks to a [Discord server](https://discordapp.com/).
+Easy to use module for Python which allows for sending of webhooks to a [Discord server](https://discordapp.com/).

 ## Installation Steps 💽
 The `discord_webhooks` package can be installed into your project via Pip.